aertslab/pySCENIC/README.rst

     regulons = prune(dbs, modules, MOTIF_ANNOTATIONS_FNAME)

-Clusters can leveraged in the following way:
+Clusters can be leveraged in the following way:

 .. code-block:: python